 Experiencing sleep disturbances can also be caused by health issues.
 A study done on Parisian older adults found that those sleeping too little tend to be suffering from obesity, insomnia, cognitive impairment and general poor health.
 Those sleeping too much tend to be those who were anxious, unhealthy, insomniac or apneic.

-Negative changes in respiratory system due to ageing can also cause the occurrence of sleep apneas, hypopneas, and arousals from sleep, resulting in sleep disturbances.
+Negative changes in the respiratory system due to ageing can also cause the occurrence of sleep apneas, hypopneas, and arousals from sleep, resulting in sleep disturbances.
 People suffering from Alzheimer’s disease, where there is dramatic cell loss in the brain, have also been found to experience severe sleep fragmentation.
 Other factors such as medication use, nocturnal urinary frequency and chronic pain can also affect sleep.

 - Poor sleep hygiene